Information for School Districts

 Timeline/Steps to becoming a Partner:

-- Interested teachers complete application and submit an updated copy of their resume with three letters of reference by November 30.
+- Interested teachers complete application and submit an updated copy of their resume with three letters of reference to their high school.

 - High School sends completed materials (listed above) with copies of the unofficial undergraduate and graduate college transcripts to David Janik, firstname.lastname@example.org.

-- Memorandum of Understanding is completed with the school district providing details, such as cost per course and textbook arrangements mid to late January.
+- Memorandum of Understanding is completed with the school district providing details, such as instructor option rating, cost per course, and textbook arrangements.

 - High school instructors complete course syllabus throughout the summer, delivering final version to their BGSU mentor in a timely manner for approval.